What To Consider When Prepping A Non-Natural Hedgehog Habitat?

-Once you’ve decided that you’re ready to home bring a pet hedgehog, it’s time to prepare his new cage and habitat!
+Once you’ve decided that you’re ready to bring home a pet hedgehog, it’s time to prepare the new cage as this will be his habitat!

 Choosing a Hedgehog Cage